You will not be entitled to help with the cost of care from your local council if:

 For example, serious health problems like dementia and chronic obstructive pulmonary disease (COPD) can increase the cost.

-Read about choosing a care home.
+Read about care homes.

 Benefits can help with care costs